To the Men and Women of the Armed Forces:

 Senate Bill 90 - Interstate Compact on Educational Opportunity for Military Children (PDF, 134KB)

-Texas governing legislation on the Interstate Compact for Educational Opportunity for Military Children.
+Senate Bill 90, passed in 2009, is Texas' governing legislation on the Interstate Compact for Educational Opportunity for Military Children.

 Frequently Asked Questions and Answers (PDF,18KB)

 The Texas Education Agency Student Assessment Division provides a frequently asked questions and answers document about assessment policy under the Interstate Compact on Educational Opportunity for Military Children.

 Interstate Commission on Educational Opportunity for Military Children Rules (Effective date of January 1, 2010) (PDF, 76KB)

 The Interstate Commission on Educational Opportunity for Military Children Rules was approved November 18, 2009.

 Texas Education Agency's Interstate Commission Rules implementation guide assists school districts and open enrollment charter schools.

 PowerPoint Presentation on Senate Bill 90 (PPT, 335KB)

 Texas Education Agency’s presentation explains the Interstate Compact on Educational Opportunity for Military Children.

 School Data Resources